New AtlanticistOct 3, 2022

 What’s next for European energy security?
 Our experts decipher the State of the European Union Address.

 Ursula von der Leyen's speech focused on energy and strategic decoupling of supply chains amid Russia's war in Ukraine, but didn't delve into common defense.

-Olga Khakova is the associate director for European energy security at the Atlantic Council’s Global Energy Center, where she manages transatlantic energy initiatives.
+Olga Khakova is the deputy director for European energy security at the Atlantic Council’s Global Energy Center, where she manages transatlantic energy initiatives.
 Before joining the Atlantic Council, Khakova was a senior program coordinator for US Energy Association’s Energy Technology and Governance Program.
 She helped start and coordinate the Western Balkans’ Electricity Market Initiative working group, which provides technical expertise on creating better-connected electricity markets.